lucky-israel/network-learning-journey/README.md

 - Lessons learned from mistakes
 - Key takeaways that actually matter in the real world

-If you are also learning, feel free to follow along.
+If you are also learning or viewing my portfolio, feel free to follow along.